IRS Passport Revocation or Denial for Unpaid Taxes – CP508C

 If you have just submitted an application for a passport, the State Department holds the application for 90 days.
 Take that time to fix your issue with the IRS.
 If there are still issues at the end of that time period, the State Department will notify you in writing that your application has been denied.

-How Can You Get Your Passport Back If You Lose It From Taxes Owed?
+How Can You Get Your Passport Back If You Lose It Due to Taxes Owed?

-For example, if you owe $62,000 and you send in $3,000, the IRS will not authorize you to get your passport back.
-However, if you work with the IRS to set up a payment plan, you can get your passport even if your total balance is still above the threshold.
+For example, if you owe $65,000 and you send in $3,000, the IRS will not authorize you to get your passport back.
+However, if you work with the IRS to set up a payment plan, you may be able to get your passport even if your total balance is still above the threshold.

 If you have just filed a new tax return and the IRS owes you a refund, the refund will be applied to your taxes owed.
 If the refund covers the full tax amount, you will also get your passport back.